This is the multi-page printable view of this section. Click here to print.

 | Standard | db2v16m192 | 16 vCore | 192 GB | Up to 12.5 Gbps |

-| Standard | db2v16m256 | 16 vCore | 256 GB | up to 12.5 Gbps |
+| Standard | db2v16m256 | 16 vCore | 256 GB | Up to 12.5 Gbps |

-The dbh2 server type of Vertica(DBaaS) is provided with large-capacity server specifications and is suitable for database workloads for large-scale data processing.
+The dbh2 server type of Vertica (DBaaS) is offered with high-capacity server specifications and is suitable for database workloads that require large-scale data processing.

-- Up to 3.2GHz Intel 4th generation (Sapphire Rapids) Xeon Gold 6448H Processor
+- Intel 4th‑generation (Sapphire Rapids) Xeon Gold 6448H Processor up to 3.2 GHz

 - Supports up to 128 vCPUs and 1,536 GB of memory

-| Classification | Server Type | vCPU | Memory | Network Bandwidth |
+| Category | Server type | vCPU | Memory | Network Bandwidth |

 |---|---|---|---|---|